val-h/prj-4-netwrok/README.md

 ##### Known issues:
 - Media files from the databaase(default posts) not displayed
-- Since the hosting is free, the server doesn't save files to the db after it starts to hibernate
+- Since the hosting is free, the server doesn't write to the db after it starts to hibernate

 Live demo of the project can be found on ***[heroku](https://network-val.herokuapp.com)***